-Any medical test or examination for the purpose of obtaining medical health information or pedigree information is strictly prohibited.
+Any medical test or examination with the aim of obtaining medical information or pedigree information is strictly prohibited.

 The recruitment notification

 The employer must report the start and end of employment to the NSSO.
-This so-called DIMONA-declaration must be done immediately.
+This so-called DIMONA declaration must be made immediately.

-Many of the above rules are known: gender discrimination, the prohibition of discrimination on the basis of nationality or race, etc.
+Many of the rules mentioned above are well known: no gender discrimination, no discrimination based on nationality or race, etc.

-The freedom of recruitment of an employer is not absolute and a number of (strict) rules must be followed and applied.
+An employer's freedom of recruitment is not absolute and a number of (strict) rules must be followed and applied.

 In general, these are rules based on common sense.
-However, it can be useful to remind employees of the rules, because non-compliance can have far-reaching consequences for the company.
-Both legally (civil and criminal sanctions) and in terms of image.
+However, it can be useful to remind employees of the rules, as non-compliance can have far-reaching consequences for the company.
+Both legally (civil and criminal penalties) and in terms of image.